AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/create-your-first-feature-flag.md

 To create a new feature flag, follow these steps in the console:

-1. Log in to the Experience Rollouts console and navigate to **Features & Releases > Feature Flags**.
+1. Log in to the Flags console and navigate to **Features & Releases > Feature Flags**.
 2. Select your application from the **Application** drop-down.
 3. Select **New Feature**.
 4. Provide a title, key, description, and optionally a tag.